JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 Animation Nodes Tree
 ^^^^^^^^^^^^^^^^^^^^

-This panel includes manual execution button and the scene that the node tree belongs too.
+This panel includes manual execution button and the scene that the node tree belongs to.

-- **Edite Node labels** - If enabled, a text box will appear in every node that lets you edit the label of the node.
+- **Edit Node Labels** - If enabled, a text box will appear in every node that lets you edit the label of the node.
 This is helpful if you want to organize you node tree after you finish building it.

 3D View
 =======